 To bee or not to bee April 25, 2007

-Posted by Andreas in Environment, News, Sustainable Living, bees.1 comment so far
+Posted by Andreas in bees, Environment, News, Sustainable Living.

 The worldwide Bee Cluedo continues.
 Honeybees in their billions are mysteriously disappearing from Colorado to Guatemala and from Brazil to Germany.
 “Colony Collapse Disorder” or CCD is laying waste to commercial hives around the globe and so far, scientists are in the dark as to the causes.